maxlluky/DhcpDotNet/README.md

 </a>

 # DhcpDotNet
-DHCPv4 packet implemented with C#.
-Build DHCPv4-packages with nearly all possibilities.
+DHCPv4 and DHCPv6 packet implemented with C#.
+Build DHCP-packages with nearly all possibilities.
-DhcpDotNet allows the programming of a DHCPv4 server or client with full controll.
+DhcpDotNet allows the programming of a DHCPv4/DHCPv6 server or client with full controll.

-- Build DHCPv4 Packets
+- Build DHCP Packets
-- Sending DHCPv4 Packets (via UdpClient, Socket (advanced: sharppcap or Pcap.Net)
+- Sending DHCP Packets (via UdpClient, Socket (advanced: sharppcap or Pcap.Net)
-- Receiving DHCPv4 Packets (see sending)
+- Receiving DHCP Packets (see sending)
-- Parse incoming DHCPv4 Packets
+- Parse incoming DHCP Packets
 - Read parsed Packets

 ## Become a contributor
 If you want to help improve the project, you can read <a href="CONTRIBUTING.md">this<a/>.
 If you would like to be part of the project, please contact us <a href="mailto:maxarttm@gmail.com">here</a>

 ## Packet interpretation
-the following dhcp messages can be created:
+the following DHCPv4 messages can be created:
 ```
 - DHCPDISCOVER
 - DHCPOFFER